Scope

 The genre is probably best described as "urban fantasy."
 The GoTverse is our world, except that secretly, a small group of word wizards called

-Literomancers have existed for centuries.
-Mostly their magic has had little effect, but in 2020, with the return of an artifact called
+Literomancy fell into decline.
+Mostly their magic has had little effect on the modern world, but in 2020, with the return of an artifact called

 The Iron Tome that is said to have the power to literally re-write reality, that changed.

-The Game of Tomes is also "dark fantasy."
-The reappearance of the Iron Tome also led to a zombie apocalypse.
-A Tome Knight can become one of the Undead Horde at any time, and there is something disturbing in the fact that you can be the bad guy at the flip of a coin.
+The Undead Horde at any time, and there is something disturbing in the fact that you can be the bad guy at the flip of a coin.
 Some of our plotlines can get very dark, and we might surprise you by hitting you with stomach-punching drama right after a gag skit.

 We maintain that the bad guys make this whole thing FUN.